Moths / Beetles Problems? - PEST UK

 • After vacuuming remove the vacuum bag and place in an outside bin.

-• Do not clean surfaces for at least 1-month.
+• Don’t clean surfaces for at least 1-month.

 • After 1-month thoroughly clean wardrobes, cupboards, drawers, radiators, corners, cracks, skirting boards, mouldings and hard-to-reach places.